 25 Hyatt Street,

 Staten Island’s newest movie & vaudeville house outshone most of its competitors of the day, including Manhattan’s Capitol Theatre on Broadway.
-Some of the unique features of the theatre included the absence of any obstructions, a $25,000 Wurlitzer organ, an advanced cooling & heating system, one of the largest cantilevered balconies ever built and velvet seats, gilded balconies and grand staircases.
+Some of the unique features of the theatre included the absence of any obstructions, a $25,000 Wurlitzer 240 special organ with a 3 manual console and 30 ranks, an advanced cooling & heating system, one of the largest cantilevered balconies ever built and velvet seats, gilded balconies and grand staircases completed the picture.

 The main architect was Eugene DeRosa, who was assisted by Staten Island resident James Whitford, who was known as the ‘dean of Staten Island architects’.
 Mr Whitford also designed the Ritz Theatre, Liberty Theatre and Victory Theatre, all on Staten Island, none of which exist today.
 The ornate interior decoration of the St. George Theatre was designed by Nester Castro.
 Mr Castro was the art director for the Libman-Spanjar Corporation which designed the interiors of many of the theatres in the Times Square area.
 The majority of the elaborate decorations visible to theatre patrons is the result of Mr Castro’s artistic genius.